erimcg/Using-D3js/01_01_selections.md

 # Selections

-Before we discuss how to manipulate the DOM, we need to discuss a set of methods that D3 provides which can be used to select sets of elements from the DOM.
-With a set of elements we can then manipulate all of the elements in the set at once.
+As we'll soon see, more often than not, when we want to change a attribute or property of an element, we'll want to do the same for a whole set of elements in the DOM.
+We can, of course, accomplish this with for-loops, but Bostock has engineered a smarter way: [Selections](https://github.com/d3/d3-selection/blob/master/README.md#selection).

-The D3 API has 3 methods (see below) that return 0 or more elements from the DOM in a [d3.selection](https://github.com/d3/d3-selection/blob/master/README.md#selection) object.
+The D3 API has 3 methods that each return zero or more elements from the DOM in a [d3.selection](https://github.com/d3/d3-selection/blob/master/README.md#selection) object.
 The `d3.selection` type is a subclass of `array` and contains methods that when called effect all of the elements contained in the `selection` object.

-The tutorial [How Selections Work](https://bost.ocks.org/mike/selection/) by Mike Bostock describes in depth how the d3.selection object works.
-It is highly recommended that you read Mike's tutorial after you've read this one.
+The tutorial [How Selections Work](https://bost.ocks.org/mike/selection/) written by Bostock describes in depth how the d3.selection object works.
+It is highly recommended that you read this tutorial after you've read this one.

 Per the API, the 3 methods that return selection objects are:
 + [d3.select(selector)](https://github.com/d3/d3-selection/blob/master/README.md#select) - select a single element from the document
 + [d3.selectAll(selector)](https://github.com/d3/d3-selection/blob/master/README.md#selectAll) - select multiple elements from the document
-+ [d3.selection()](https://github.com/d3/d3-selection/blob/master/README.md#selection) - select the root element in the document.
++ [d3.selection()](https://github.com/d3/d3-selection/blob/master/README.md#selection) - select the root element in the document

-[d3.select(selector)](https://github.com/d3/d3-selection/blob/master/README.md#select) takes as an argument a string that holds a CSS selector or a reference to a node.
-If the argument is a string, it returns the *first* element found in the DOM that satisfies the CSS selector criteria.
-If no element is found it returns an empty selection.
-If the selector is a reference to a node then it returns a section containing that node.
+[d3.select(selector)](https://github.com/d3/d3-selection/blob/master/README.md#select) returns a `selection` containing zero or one element or node.
+A `selector` arguement can be either an string that holds any valid CSS selector or a reference to a node.
+If the `selector` is a string, it returns a `selection` containing the *first* element found in the DOM that satisfies the CSS selector criteria.
+If no element is found then it returns an empty `selection`.
+If the selector is a reference to a node then it returns a `section` object containing that single node.

-[d3.selectAll(selector)](https://github.com/d3/d3-selection/blob/master/README.md#selectAll) takes as an argument a string that holds a CSS selector, an array of nodes, or a pseudo-array like a NodeList.
+[d3.selectAll(selector)](https://github.com/d3/d3-selection/blob/master/README.md#selectAll) returns a `selection` of zero or more elements or nodes.
+The method takes as an argument a string that holds a CSS selector, an array of nodes, or a pseudo-array like a `NodeList`.
 If the argument is a string, the method returns a selection containing all of the elements that match the CSS selector defined by the string.
-If no elements match, the selection object that is returned is empty.
+If no elements match, the `selection` object that is returned is empty.
 If the selector contains references to nodes then the method returns a selection that contains the nodes.

 To illustrate various ways that we can use these methods, lets suppose we have 5 circles rendered in an svg as shown below.